BA St. Olaf College

 MFA University of Iowa

 David Van Allen earned his Bachelor's degree in English and Master's degrees in Photography from the University of Iowa School of Art and Art History.
 For several years, beginning in 1983, he taught as a part-time adjunct at Mount Mercy, Kirkwood Community College and Coe College.
-In 1991 he became a full-time employee at Mount Mercy where his duties also included college photographer and gallery director.
-He is currently Senior Lecturer and Gallery Director.
-In 1997 he built a studio in the Cherry building on 10th Ave.
-SE, Cedar Rapids, where he also does some professional photography and conducts occasional classes with his Mount Mercy students.
+He worked at Mount Mercy from 1991–2012 where he served as college photographer and gallery director, then later as Senior Lecturer.
+In 1997 he built a studio in the historic Cedar Rapids Cherry building, where he currently resides and works as a professional photographer.

 Set design and collaborations for theatrical productions have been another aspect of Van Allen's work, incorporating photographic imagery into productions of Mary Shelly's Frankenstein, The Last Concert Tour of Micky Collossus and the Merchants of Death, three short operas produced by the Cedar Rapids Opera Company and several collaborations with Mel Andringa and the Drawing Legion at CSPS/Legion Arts, including The Fall of Babylon.